ShubhShashank/emoter/README.md

 [try-emote.ml](http://try-emote.ml "Emote Web Demo")

 This repository contains the full source code for a sentiment analyzer library called Emote, and its companion program Emoter, a chatbot intergrated with Emote that allows it to empathize with the users talking to it.
-Emote is based off TextBlob's naive Bayes probability system, and is able to detect reasonably accurate values for 3-6 different emotional tones, from a total range of 36 classifications.
+Emote is based off TextBlob's (NLTK's) naive Bayes probability system, and is able to detect reasonably accurate values for 3-6 different emotional tones, from a total range of 36 classifications.
 Emoter chatbot agents use Emote to analyze user messages, then choose an emotionally appropriate response from interchangable "conversations", based around designed personalities / personas.
 This project was (or, is still currently being) developed for my undergraduate thesis at Parsons School of Design.

 ## Note